ImperialCollegeLondon/sharpy/docs/source/content/installation.md

     (sharpy) [usr@host] $
     ```

-3. Install SHARPy:
+3. Install SHARPy.
+This will install any required Python packages as well as building the xbeam and UVLM libraries, and may take a few minutes.
     ```bash
-    pip install .
+    pip install --user .
     ```
-    This will install any required Python packages as well as building the xbeam and UVLM libraries.
-This may take a few minutes.
+   The ```--user``` flag is included for systems without root access (often Linux) as the install will fail otherwise.
+This flag can be removed when a global install is required, and your machine allows it (works on Mac).

    There are options for what to install if required.
-For instance, to install the basic package with documentation, just do ```bash pip install  .[docs]```.
-For the whole lot, ```bash pip install  .[all]```.
+For instance, to install the basic package with documentation, just do ```bash pip install --user .[docs]```.
+For the whole lot, ```bash pip install --user .[all]```.

-    In systems without root access, you may not have permission to install using this method.
-In that case, to complete a local install:

-    ```bash
-    python setup.py --user
-    ```

 4. You can check the version of SHARPy you are running with:
     ```bash